 Students are taught in mixed ability groups in Years 7, 8 and in Year 9.

 During Key Stage 3 pupils develop their creativity and imagination through more sustained activities.
-These learning objectives help them build on and improve their practical and critical skills and to extend their knowledge and experience of materials, process and practice.
+These learning objectives and outcomes help them build on, and improve their practical and critical skills, and to extend their knowledge and experience of materials, process and practice.
 They become more independent in using visual language to communicate their own ideas, feelings and meanings.
 Students are encouraged to refine and reflect, building up more confident technical skills as well as analysing and documenting personal opinions on the work of other artists and their own work as it progresses.
+A wide range of skills, techniques and processes from drawing and painting to ceramics and printmaking are introduced into the Key Stage 3 curriculum

-Key Stage 4 – Fine Art, Textiles and Photography
+Key Stage 4 –Art, Craft and Design and Photography

-Students may opt for Fine Art, Art Textiles or Photography in Year 10.
-They may opt for Photography as a second creative GCSE if they have already chosen Art or Art Textiles.
+Students may opt to specialise in Fine Art and Art Textiles within the Art, Craft and Design title or Photography in Year 10.
+They may opt for Photography as a second creative GCSE if they have already chosen Art, Craft and Design.
 Classes are mixed ability and inclusive.
-The endorsements are project-based courses giving the students the opportunity to explore their own ideas, approaches and technical development in response to a range of topics or themes.
-Students are encouraged to work in sketchbooks and work at all times from direct observation.
-The main aim of this course is to develop the creative and imaginative powers and practical skills for communicating and expressing ideas, feelings and meaning in art, craft and design
+The titles are project-based and sequential giving the students the opportunity to explore their own ideas, approaches and technical development in response to a range of topics or themes.
+Students are encouraged to work in sketchbooks, and work at all times from direct observation.
+The main aim of each individual title is to develop the creative and imaginative powers, and practical skills for communicating and expressing ideas, feelings and meaning in art, craft and design

-Students opting to study one of the endorsements follow the AQA GCSE specification
+Students opting to study one of the creative titles follow the AQA GCSE specification

 We have a strong team of experienced and enthusiastic teachers in the Art Department who have a range of specialisms to support the students during their creative development.